31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 If the thunder blanket is in the bedroom, that’s where you’ll find Grayson.
 When the blanket gets moved to the living room – she’s parked there.
 The other morning I woke to find the thunder blanket was almost off the bed.
 Only a corner of the blanket was still there.
 Grayson was lying on top of that little corner, practically falling off the bed.

-Grayson is on to something – I think we all deserve our own thunder blanket.
+Grayson is on to something – every hygge home deserves a thunder blanket.

 Having a variety of throw blankets with different textures and colors standing by is the perfect way to warm your home and body at the same time.